Consultation & Diagnostic Testing

-When no sperm is present in the ejaculate (azoospermia), it doesn't have to be the end of your fertility journey.
-At Advanced Fertility Center of Texas (AFCT), we offer Testicular Sperm Extraction (TESE); a precise, minimally invasive procedure that retrieves sperm directly from the testicles for use in IVF with ICSI.
-Whether your azoospermia is caused by a prior vasectomy, genetic condition, retrograde ejaculation, or non-obstructive testicular failure, our expert team and world-class IVF laboratory provide the highest level of care and advanced solutions to help you build your family.
+When no sperm is present in the ejaculate (azoospermia), it doesn't have to end your fertility journey.
+At Advanced Fertility Center of Texas (AFCT), we offer Testicular Sperm Extraction (TESE)—a precise, minimally invasive procedure that retrieves sperm directly from the testicles for use in IVF with ICSI.
+Whether your azoospermia is caused by a prior vasectomy, genetic condition, or testicular failure, our expert team and world-class IVF laboratory provide advanced solutions to help you build your family.

 MALE FERTILITY TREATMENT